Gun Control Is Front And Center In Virginia Races

 Don't see the graphic above?
 Click here.

-Pausing for an interview as she canvassed last week in a wealthy Virginia Beach neighborhood, Cotter Smasal said, "People like Bill DeSteph and the gun lobby really try to bully people into silence so that they can continue their agenda.
+Pausing for an interview as she canvassed a wealthy Virginia Beach neighborhood last week, Cotter Smasal said, "People like Bill DeSteph and the gun lobby really try to bully people into silence so that they can continue their agenda.
 And we're not going to be bullied by them.
 We're going to stand up for what's right, for what the people here in Virginia Beach want, for what Virginians across the Commonwealth want, and that's commonsense gun violence prevention."

-That view was clearly shared by resident Mildred Manger, who greeted Cotter Smasal's door-knock with an enthusiastic, "Oh!
+That view was clearly shared by resident Mildred Manger, who greeted Cotter Smasal's door-knock with an enthusiastic greeting: "Oh!
 I've been seeing your signs everywhere," and agreed to take a sign for her front yard.

-Cotter Smasal, sporting red, white and blue sneakers patterned with stars and stripes, ticked off the gun legislation she'd like to help pass as state senator: "Universal background checks, red flag laws, reducing magazines..."
+Cotter Smasal, sporting red, white and blue sneakers patterned with stars and stripes, ticked off the gun legislation she would like to help pass as state senator: "Universal background checks, red flag laws, reducing magazines ..."

 Manger nodded.
 "It's just stupid that everybody has to have a gun!"
 Manger said, her voice rising.

 "Give me a break.
 I mean, how could anybody not focus on this?
 Just don't get me going," she said.
 "It's just bad."

-One sign of how bullish gun control groups are about their prospects in Virginia is that they're outspending the NRA on these state races, by about 10:1.
+One sign of how bullish gun control groups are about their prospects in Virginia is that they're outspending the NRA on these state races by about 10:1.

 According to Federal Election Commission data, the NRA has invested about $300,000 in Virginia races this year.

-By contrast, the group Everytown for Gun Safety, founded by former New York City Mayor Michael Bloomberg, has funneled more than $2.3 million into Virginia races to date, and has pledged to spend at least another $200,000.
+By contrast, the group Everytown for Gun Safety, founded by former New York City Mayor Michael Bloomberg, has funneled more than $2.3 million into Virginia races to date and has pledged to spend at least another $200,000.
 More than $200,000 from Everytown has gone directly to Cotter Smasal's campaign.

 This week, Giffords PAC, the gun control group founded by former congresswoman Gabby Giffords, who survived an assassination attempt in a mass shooting in 2011, launched a $300,000 ad buy supporting Democratic candidates in Virginia.